 Now, when you go to the Scenes page, you’ll see two categories: Block Websites List and Allow Websites List.

-Allow Websites List: Create a list of websites that you want to allow students to browse, while blocking everything else.
+Allow Websites List: Create a list of websites you want to allow students to browse while blocking everything else.

-For step-by-step instructions on how to create and apply these Block Websites Lists and Allow Websites Lists, please click here.
+We've created step-by-step instructions on how to create and apply these Block Websites Lists and Allow Websites Lists.
 You can also find a video tutorial on the Scenes page in GoGuardian Teacher.

 What about my existing Scenes?

-For our experienced Scenes users, the concepts are the same—but instead of thinking about Block Mode vs. Allow Mode, the focus is on building lists of websites that you want to block and building lists of websites that you want to allow!
-Any existing scenes that you’ve created are still available and have been migrated to the correct section.
+For our experienced Scenes users, the concepts are the same—but instead of thinking about Block Mode vs. Allow Mode, the focus is on building lists of websites you want to block and building lists of websites you want to allow.
+Any existing scenes you’ve created are still available and have been migrated to the correct section.

-- If you have a restrictive scene that you used for testing to block everything except the specific exam URL that you specify, you can find it under the Allow Websites Lists section.
+- If you have a restrictive scene you used for testing to block everything except the specific exam URL you specify, you can find it under the Allow Websites Lists section.

 Why did we build this?

 We are always looking for ways to simplify common workflows, reduce the number of clicks, and add value for our teachers.
 We know that even once you close a tab for students, they may keep going back to that site.
-We created Block Websites Lists so that instead of repeatedly closing tabs of distracting content, you can easily block those websites that students visit regularly.
-And we know there are some cases in which you may want browsing to be very restrictive, such as when you’re administering a quiz or have specific websites needed for the lesson.
+We created Block Websites Lists so instead of repeatedly closing tabs with distracting content, you can easily block those websites students visit regularly.
+We know there are some cases in which you may want browsing to be very restrictive, such as when you’re administering a quiz or have specific websites needed for the lesson.
 Allow Websites Lists help you restrict student browsing to only the specific websites you allow, which can help keep students focused.

 Anything else we should know?

-As we mentioned, we are working on more updates to Scenes based on teacher feedback!
+We are working on more updates to Scenes based on teacher feedback.
 Have suggestions for how to improve GoGuardian Teacher or want to see the progress we’re making on Scenes?
-Join our product feedback forum to see the suggestions that others have made, upvote the ones you like, or submit your own suggestions.
-You can get status updates on the things you suggested or upvoted so you can track how your feedback is helping us improve GoGuardian Teacher!
+Join our product feedback forum to see the suggestions others have made, upvote the ones you like, or submit your own suggestions.
+You can get status updates on the things you suggested or upvoted so you can track how your feedback is helping us improve GoGuardian Teacher.